esBeee/slate/source/includes/_notifications.md

 })
 ```

-> The above command returns an array of notifications as JSON
+> The above command returns 1 notification (when 2 exist), since the first was omitted by setting page[offset] to 1

 ```json
 {